• Skip to primary navigation

 Notes

 You can skip the step of grinding the oats and/or flax completely, but you will probably get fewer clumps.
 I've found I get more large clumps if I incorporate some sort of ground meal (the oats and/or flax) into the mix.
 Also, this granola is pretty hard and crunchy.
 If you want to trade some of the hardness for crispness, incorporate a bit of oil.
-Two tablespoons of foil makes the granola lighter and less hard.
-However, adding any more oil than makes the granola a little looser and not as clumpy.
-Higher oil granolas tend to be looser.
+Two tablespoons of oil makes the granola lighter and less hard.

 Comments